 A large portion of children’s leisure time is based around social media; we can offer advice on keeping children safe online also.

-If you would like to find out more about E-Safety please visit our E-Safety webpage.
+If you would like to find out more about Online Safety please visit our Online Safety webpage.

 |Ms M. Dawson||Parent Support Adviser|

 |Mr D. Thorbourne / Miss S. Ford||Behavioural Support|

 |Mrs R. Magalhaes||Free School Meals|